Bushnell Launch Pro

 I used the QR code provided on the device to register my product and to setup a Foresight account to get access to the app and features.

-We’ll talk more in-depth about subscription features later on, but when you buy the Launch Pro you get their “Basic” subscription which comes with limited data and features.
+We’ll talk more in-depth about subscription features later on, but when you buy the Launch Pro you get a 1 year “Basic” subscription for free which comes with limited data and features.
+After the first year it’s $249.

 When you login to the Bushnell Launch Pro and the app on the same wifi network, the app should tell the Launch Pro you have the trial, and unlock everything.